-ScoreSense offers a 7-day trial for potential members to get to know the company and the services provided.
-If the user does not cancel during the 7-day trial, their card will automatically begin getting charged the standard $39.95/mnth membership fee.
+ScoreSense offers a $1 seven-day trial for potential members to get to know the company and the services provided.
+If the user does not cancel during the seven-day trial, their card will automatically begin getting charged the standard membership fee of $39.95 per month.

-ScoreSense offers standard 3-bureau credit monitoring, alerting users if they detect any of the following changes to any of that user’s credit reports:
+ScoreSense offers standard triple-bureau credit monitoring and alerts users if it detects any of the following changes to their reports:

-- New Credit Account Opened (like a loan being taken out or a credit card opened)
+- New credit account opened (such as a loan being taken out or a credit card opened)

-- New Personal Information (like a new mailing address)
+- New personal information (such as a new mailing address)

 Credit Score and Report Refreshes